waqaskanju/School-Management-System/README.md

-# GHSS CHITOR LMS Introduction
+# Introduction

 > This project is implemented in Govt Higher Secondary School Chitor Swat KPK.
+It this projects Students can be registerd,
+> Exam Marks can be added
-It this projects Students can be registerd, Transcript of exam can be printed.
-Attandence sheet and ROll No slip can be produced
+> Transcript of exam can be printed.
+>  Attandence sheet and ROll No slip can be produced.

 ## Built With